WarriorsSami/Phantom/README.md

 # Phantom
-Phantom is a shopping site similar to Emag, developed using microservices in .NET CORE and Spring Boot and based on gRPC architecture.
+Phantom is a shopping site similar to Emag, developed using microservices in Golang and based on gRPC architecture.